[email protected] Lagos, Nigeria

 Benchmark: CAC should be <33% of CLV for sustainable growth

-11. Conversion Rate
+11. Conversion Rate (Retail)

-Percentage of visitors who make a purchase.
+Percentage of store visitors who make a purchase.
+One of the most fundamental retail performance metrics.

-Conversion Rate % = (Transactions ÷ Visitors) × 100
+Conversion Rate % = (Transactions / Visitors) x 100

 Measures store effectiveness and sales team performance.
 Low conversion despite high traffic indicates pricing, merchandising, or service issues.